Suyankai/pbl-copbss/readme.md

 python3 client.py -h
 ```
 ### Tips:
-If you use WSL2, you need to use Tkagg to show the figure, by add
+If you use WSL2, you need to use Tkagg to show the figure, by adding
 ```
 import matplotlib
 matplotlib.use('TkAgg')
 ```
 in `client.py`

-and you need XServer to show the GUI, for VsCode you need to set in:
+and you need XServer to show the GUI, for VSCode you need to set:
 ```
 export DISPLAY=`cat /etc/resolv.conf | grep nameserver | awk '{print $2}'`:0
 ```